My heart hurts right now.

 I want to be safety and love for my kids, but I also want to teach them love, joy, peace, patience, kindness, goodness, and self-control too.
 Yeah, I know that’s from the Bible too.
 Galatians 5:22 lists them out.
 They are called the fruit of the Spirit.
 What’s wrong with wanting to have those fruits for others to see in you?

 There were a few lines in an episode of “This is Us” the other night, and if you don’t watch this show bear with me because you will catch on.
 By the way, I’m kind of paraphrasing here but…

 Rebecca (Mom) says, “I know it’s your wedding day, and I want it to be the best for you, so I’m going to stay out of your way.”

 Kate (Daughter) “Is that what you think?
 That you are in the way?
 No Momma, you aren’t in the way.
 You are the way.”

-Parents, be the way!
+Parents, I challenge you to be the way!
 Give your kids something to look up to!
 Teach them the Golden Rule by words and actions.